Audience: ClassLink Administrator

 Events & Actions are actions that are taken when an event occurs.
 In other words, a specific action is taken when a user triggers a condition based on its properties.
 You can also select users with other conditions not based on user properties.
 These include: User is Enabled, User is Disabled, User is Added, From Source, or For All Users.

 There are various action types.
-The following require no configuration and can be setup within the Events & Actions tab of a destination:
+The following requires no configuration and can be set up within the Events & Actions tab of a destination:

-- Assign Property and Value: a user is assigned a assigned a value for the specific property
+- Assign Property and Value: a user is assigned a value for the specific property

 - Move to OU: a user is moved to the specified organizational unit, formatted specifically for the destination type

 The remaining actions require additional setup and configuration: